XThiagoX/Gretting-Sprint-Boot/README.md

-# This project is based on spring boot documentation of how to buld a RESTfulweb service.
+# This project is based on spring boot documentation on how to build a RESTful web service.

 Source: https://spring.io/quickstart
 https://spring.io/guides/gs/rest-service